ndrean/UpImage/README.md

 ### POST endpoint

 You can use the POST endpoint simply with a `fetch({method: 'POST'})` from the browser.

-A minimalist test: save and `serve` the "index.html" file below.
-You can select multiple files to upload to S3.
+A minimalist test: save the file below as "index.html" and `serve` it.
+You can select multiple files to upload to S3 to test the endpoint.

 ```html
 <html>